u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Shortly after, we had the Bayh-Dole Act, which intended to ensure that tax-payer funded research would not only advance knowledge, but be translated into technologies, products, or services that benefitted the public.

-Universities not only became key pipelines of scientific talent and centers of basic research, but evolved into engines of innovation through Technology Transfer Offices (TTO), and more.
-They continued to bundle more and more functions into their overall purpose in society.
+Universities not only became key pipelines of scientific talent and centers of basic research, but evolved into engines of innovation through Technology Transfer Offices (TTO).

+As a result, you can imagine universities having 2 core functions:

+1. Serving as the bedrock for science -- i.e. both the development of new scientists, and conducting basic research without short term ROI, which was largely cemented in the years after Vannevar Bush's memo.
+2. Ensuring research with potential can be translated / commercialized by working with governmental agencies (think NIH) or industry.

-Over time, others entered the orbit of this budding scientific system.
+Over time, they continued to bundle more and more functions into their overall purpose in society, while pulling other groups into the orbit of this budding scientific system.
 Most notable were scholarly societies and publishers, which started well before as a way to disseminate scientific knowledge, but increasingly cemented themselves with universities to influence how science is done, and how new knowledge is, and is not, shared.

 ## "Science" Today